cinolk/exp/README.md

 hellokube.yaml

-> Use a new seperate/newspace to isolate  projects and microservices from others.
+> Use a new/seperate namespace to isolate  projects and microservices from others.

 > Deployment section to create a pod using the hello-kuberetes image.